 Introduction to retrospectives

-TeamRetro agile retrospective meetings provide your team the opportunity to reflect on their recent experiences and identify opportunities to improve moving forward.
-Retrospectives will usually focused on a specific time period or event - eg. most recent development sprint or iteration, a recently completed project.
+TeamRetro’s agile retrospective meetings provide your team the opportunity to reflect on their recent experiences and identify opportunities to improve.
+Retrospectives usually focus on a specific time period or event - eg. most recent development sprint or iteration or a recently completed project.
 It is guided by the Agile Prime Directive.

 Retrospective meeting process

 Your team brainstorms within pre-defined topics such as What went well?
-What didn't go well?; sharing their experiences and reflections with the rest of the team.
-Depending on your team dynamic, you can set the brainstorming activity to be independent or collaborative, anonymous, and choose your own topics.
+What didn't go well?.
+Depending on your team dynamic, you can set the brainstorming activity to be fully, semi or not anonymous, and customize your own topics.
 Learn more

-In the group step all ideas are revealed, and the team may group similar or related ideas into themes by drag and drop to create a new group.
-TeamRetro assists this process by applying Natural Language Processing techniques to suggest potentially related groups which you can accept or reject.
+In this step, all ideas are revealed and the team may group similar or related ideas into themes by drag and drop to create a new group.
+TeamRetro assists this process by applying Natural Language Processing techniques to suggest potentially related groups that you can accept or reject.
 Grouping can be done just by the facilitator or open to all.
 Learn more

-Often too many ideas are captured to discuss on them all, so the next step is for the team to vote on the ideas they'd like to discuss further.
-Votes are captured privately and will be revealed when the facilitator advances to the Discuss step.
+The team can then vote independently for ideas they'd like to discuss further.
+Votes are tallied and will be revealed when the facilitator reveals them or goes to the next step..
 Learn more

 Starting with the top-voted ideas first; members of your team can discuss, propose and capture action items for future improvements.
-Team members can either review, comment and add actions in their own time; or the facilitator can enter presentation mode and guide the team conversation through each top-voted idea sequentially.
+Team members can either review, comment, and add actions in their own time; or the facilitator can enter use PRESENT mode to guide the team conversation through each top-voted idea in turn.
 Learn more

 The meeting comes to a close and the results can be shared with your team - whether by email, PDF report, Slack, or downloaded into XLS or CSV formats.
 Learn more